Magazine Dreams: Plot

-Following the disaster of a show, Killian hides his true dark and violent feelings and real-life happenings from his counselor, eventually picking up Pink Coat with the intent to have sex, only to be unable to continue after she demands no kissing.
-Killian's spiral continues: he is fired from his job, he encounters the owner's nephew again, with his family, in a diner, causing a threatening scene, and he begins purchasing and assembling guns.
+Following the disaster of a show, Killian hides his true dark and violent feelings and real-life happenings from his counselor (informing his counselor that he has had his picture taken for a magazine and that his relationship with Jessie has actually worked out).
+He eventually picks up Pink Coat with the intent to have sex, only to be unable to continue after she demands no kissing.
+Killian's spiral continues: he is fired from his job, he encounters the owner's nephew again, with his family, in a diner, causing a threatening scene.
+The police are called on Killian at the restaurant, and outside he damages a woman's vehicle and the police use excessive force rather than de-esclating; they beat him with sticks and a cop holds him down while another pepper sprays him several times and he is arrested.
+Killian then begins purchasing and assembling guns.

 One day, Brad responds to Killian's messages and invites him to his next photo shoot.
 Upon their first interaction, Brad obliges Killian to feel his abs, and the pair spends the night together in a sequence marked with ambiguity regarding consent.
 Brad ignores Killian for a call from his wife, and Killian leaves wordlessly.

-Killian, in the wake of this, continues fantasizing about murder.
+Killian continues fantasizing about murder.
 He breaks into the home of a judge who provided a criticism that he returns to several times over at earlier points in the film, forcing him (at gunpoint) to strip and pose.

-Killian then attends Brad's posing show armed with a gun and has a vivid fantasy about shooting and killing Brad on stage during a disorienting montage sequence featuring previous moments from Killian's life, including interactions with his parents as a child; though Killian ultimately leaves without shooting.
-Upon returning home, he breaks down in his Paw-Paw's arms, disassembles his gun, throws it away near a set of train tracks, dumps his steroids into a toilet, and commences flexing, yet again, in his garage, reiterating his still-existing bodybuilding dreams in voiceover narration.
+Killian then attends Brad's posing show armed with a gun and has a vivid fantasy about shooting and killing Brad on stage during a disorienting montage sequence featuring previous moments from Killian's life, including interactions with his parents as a child.
+Killian ultimately leaves without shooting.
+Upon returning home, he breaks down in his Paw-Paw's arms, disassembles his gun, throws it away near a set of train tracks, dumps his steroids into a toilet, and commences flexing in his garage, reiterating his still-existing bodybuilding dreams in voiceover narration.